The Magician's Wife (Cain novel): Critical assessment

 Despite efforts to rescue Cain from "literary obscurity", the reviews for The Magician's Wife were mixed, and the sales mediocre.
 A reviewer at Time declared that Cain's body of work was always "bordering on a trash heap" but had advanced to "pure trash" with his latest publication.
 Despite efforts by his agent Harold Norling Swanson, the film studios emphatically rejected the novel.

 According to biographer Roy Hoopes, The Magician's Wife "brought the curtain down on Cain's efforts to make something of himself as a serious writer..."
-Cain would not see published another of his book for ten years, though he continued to write them.Madden, 1970 p.
-58-59: On Cain's decline as a writer and social critic.
+Cain would not see published another of his book for ten years, though he continued to write them.